• This RFP has been awarded

-We are pleased to announce that Career TEAM, LLC will provide WIOA Title I Young Adult Services in Pierce County.
+We are pleased to announce that Career TEAM, LLC will serve as the One-Stop Operator for the WorkSource Pierce One-Stop Center.

 The maximum budget for proposals is $160,000.